DearEjay/tempeturs-frontend/README.md

 ## Notes

+When you push a commit, the project automatically tests a build and if it passes deploys to Heroku.

 The structure of this repo is likely going to change as we learn more about good Node.js and React practices.